This feature is currently in beta (early access) for Canadian clinics.

 (Create a Vacation Pay time off policy — recommended for most clinics)

-Choose this option if the vacation pay money balance is the most important thing to you, and you want Jane to pay out the vacation pay staff have earned on every paycheck.
+Choose this option if vacation pay is the most important thing to track, and you want Jane to pay out what staff have earned on every pay cheque.

 This is a great fit if your clinic pays vacation pay as it’s earned.
-With this set up, you do not need to worry about managing vacation pay balances or recording time off to trigger payment.
+With this setup, you don’t need to worry about managing vacation pay balances or recording time off to trigger payment.

 How to set this up